madskristensen/MarkdownEditor/README.md

 Every time the markdown document is modified, the preview window will update.

-Any code blocks recieves full syntax highligting in the preview window.
+Any code blocks receives full syntax highlighting in the preview window.
 Here's an example of JavaScript code rendered.

 ![Code Colorizing](art/code-colorizing.png)